Hardcoded subtitles

 Frequently asked

-Are hardcoded subtitles the same as open captions?+
+Are hardcoded subtitles the same as burned-in subtitles or open captions?+

-Practically yes — both terms describe captions baked permanently into the video frame.
-'Open captions' is the broadcast/accessibility term; 'hardcoded' or 'burned-in' is the post-production term.
+Yes — all three terms describe captions baked permanently into the video frame.
+'Burned-in' is the editor's term, 'hardcoded' is the engineer's term, and 'open captions' is the broadcast/accessibility term.

 How do I hardcode subtitles into a video?+